 - It aims to enable persons with disabilities to gain universal access, equal opportunity for development, independent living and participation in all aspects of life in an inclusive society.

-- As per campaign drafted by the Ministry of Social Justice & Empowerment, at least 10 percent of the of government owned public transport carriers in the country will be converted into fully accessible carriers for these persons by March 2018.
+- As per campaign drafted by the Ministry of Social Justice & Empowerment, at least 10 per cent of the government-owned public transport carriers in the country will be converted into fully accessible carriers for these persons by March 2018.

 - Ramps in public buildings